Scalar field perturbations in Non-commutative Schwarzschild spacetime: Comparative analysis and Upper bound on non-commutativity: Ringdown profiles

-We have also considered the time evolution of the scalar field perturbation amplitude for various values of the scalar filed's mass \(\mu\).
-The ringdown profiles in Figs.~(\ref{f11}) display damped oscillatory behavior characteristic of quasinormal ringing, that is as the time increases, the amplitude decays and gradually transforms into a late-time tail.
-However, as shown in Fig.~(\ref{f11}a), by increasing the mass the damping rate gets slower while the oscillations persist longer.
-In this respect, for values \(\mu \geq 0.5\) the ringing phase is prolonged, and the decay of \(|\psi(t)|\) becomes less steep, which is consistent with the fact that a non-zero scalar mass modifies the effective potential, effectively raising the potential barrier and reducing energy leakage to infinity.
-These profiles also complement our earlier WKB analysis in Figs.~(\ref{f4}) and (\ref{f7}c), which showed that the real part of QNMs increases as \(\mu\) increases.
-On the other hand, the tails have nearly the same behavior for different values of mass indicating that the asymptotic decay laws are independent of \( \mu \).
-It is illustrated in Fig.~(\ref{f9}b), increasing $\zeta$ while keeping other parameters fixed leads to an instability phase appears for small values of $\mu$ while the perturbations are stabilized when the mass gets larger.
+We have also examined the time evolution of the scalar field perturbation amplitude for various values of the scalar field mass $\mu$.
+As shown in Fig.~(\ref{f9}a), increasing $\mu$ reduces the damping rate, while the oscillations persist longer.
+In particular, for $\mu \geq 0.5$, the ringing phase is prolonged, and the decay of $|\psi(t)|$ becomes less steep.
+This behavior is consistent with the fact that a non-zero scalar mass modifies the effective potential by raising the potential barrier, thereby reducing energy leakage to infinity.
+These profiles complement our earlier WKB analysis in Fig.~(\ref{f4}), which demonstrated that the real part of the QNMs increases with $\mu$.
+On the other hand, the tails exhibit nearly the same behavior for different values of $\mu$, indicating that the asymptotic decay laws are independent of the mass.
+As illustrated in Fig.~(\ref{f9}b), increasing $\zeta$ while keeping other parameters fixed leads to an instability phase for small values of $\mu$, whereas the perturbations are stabilized when the mass becomes larger.

 Though the ringdown profiles presented above correspond to the scalar coupled model, we have verified that the qualitative effects of changing the parameters $\theta$, $\zeta$, and $\mu$ on the ringdown evolution are the same for the tensor coupled model.
 In contrast, the dependence on the multipolar number $\ell$ exhibits a completely different behavior in the two scenarios:

 \begin{itemize} \item According to Fig.~(\ref{f10}) for the scalar model, when $\ell$ is small the effective potential contains a sufficiently deep well to support quasi‑bound states.
 These states lead to a prolonged ringdown and an overall unstable behavior, characterized by slow decay or even growth of perturbations.
 As $\ell$ increases, two competing effects come into play: (i) the height of the potential barrier increases, suppressing transmission to infinity, and (ii) the depth of the potential well decreases.
 The net effect is a reduction in the lifetime of any trapped mode.
 For sufficiently large $\ell$, the well disappears entirely, and the potential becomes purely barrier-like.
 In this regime, no bound states can form, and the system is linearly stable.
 The absence of late‑time tails for large $\ell$ further confirms that the power-law decay -- reported in the literature -- is not a generic feature of this coupling.

 \item In the other side for tensor model shown in Fig.~(\ref{f11}b), although the barrier height again increases with $\ell$, the potential well deepens monotonically as $\ell$ grows.
 This occurs because the derivative interaction introduces an effective attractive term proportional to $\ell(\ell+1)$.
 Hence, higher multipolars experience a stronger binding force.
 The deepening well enhances the formation of long‑lived bound states, driving the system toward instability as $\ell$ increases.
 Moreover, unlike the former model, late‑time tails persist for all $\ell$ in Fig.~(\ref{f11}a).
 This indicates that derivative coupling generically supports power-law decay, regardless of the multipolar order.